-- Section 9.
-The validity of such bonds and bond anticipation notes may be contested only if: - 1) Such obligations are authorized for an object or purpose for which said County is not authorized to expend money, or - 2) The provisions of law which should be complied with at the date of publication of this resolution are not substantially complied with, and - an action, suit or proceeding contesting such validity is commenced within 20 days after the date of such publication, or - 3) Such obligations are authorized in violation of the provisions of the Constitution.
+Section 9.
+The validity of such bonds and bond anticipation notes may be contested only if:

+- 1) Such obligations are authorized for an object or purpose for which said Fire District is not authorized to expend money, or - 2) The provisions of law which should be complied with at the date of publication of this resolution are not substantially complied with, and - an action, suit or proceeding contesting such validity is commenced within twenty days after the date of such publication, or - 3) Such obligations are authorized in violation of the provisions of the Constitution, j. a statement that the bond resolution is adopted subject to mandatory referendum.
+Here is a typical example: